 - National University of Singapore

 - University College Dublin

 We limit the number of courses that may be transferred in for major credit to 2 courses.
 The reason for this limitation is to encourage the student to explore other areas while they are abroad and to assure that you get a breadth of computer science from our department.
 We want more than half or your elective courses to be taken from our department.

-We also will no longer give transfer credit for COMP 283, 401, 410 and 411 from these or any other study abroad programs.
+We also will no longer give transfer credit for COMP 283, 401, 410 and 411 from this or any other study abroad programs.
 This is not because the courses at other universities are inadequate, but because we want students to focus on courses that are not offered here and taking the basic courses here assures that you have the specific topics that we assume in later courses.

 National University of Singapore

 |CS2102: Database Systems||COMP 521|

 |CS 2105: Introduction to Computer Networks||COMP 431|